simonsjw/logger/README.md

 ## Overview

-This module provides a flexible logging setup for Python applications, supporting both rotating file handlers with gzip compression and integration with PostgreSQL databases via the custom `pyPg` library.
-It allows configuration through environment variables (loaded from a `.env` file using `python-dotenv`), with sensible defaults for file paths, rotation sizes, backup counts, and log levels.
+This module provides a flexible logging setup for Python applications, supporting both rotating file handlers with gzip compression and integration with PostgreSQL databases via the custom `infopypg` library.
+It uses sensible defaults for file paths, rotation sizes, backup counts, and log levels, with overrides via function parameters.

 Key features:
 - **File-based logging**: Rotating logs with automatic gzip compression to save space; custom timestamps including microseconds.
-- **PostgreSQL logging**: Asynchronous inserts into a `logs` table using `infopypg`'s shared connection pool; automatically creates the table (and supporting infrastructure like tablespace and database) if missing.
+- **PostgreSQL logging**: Asynchronous inserts into a `logs` table using `infopypg`'s shared connection pool; lazily initialises the pool and automatically creates the table (and supporting infrastructure like tablespace and database) if missing via `setupdb`.
-- **Environment-driven configuration**: Overrides via `.env` for paths, sizes, levels, etc.
-- Designed for the `grok` conda environment; assumes dependencies like `python-dotenv`, `asyncpg`, and `infopypg` are available.
+- Designed for the `grok` conda environment; assumes dependencies like `asyncpg` and `infopypg` are available.

-Lazy loading is employed with `infopypg` so import order is:
+Lazy loading is employed to avoid import cycles between `logger` and `infopypg`, with PostgreSQL setup deferred until the first log emission.
-- `logger`
-- `infopypg`

 This logger prioritises efficiency and modularity, avoiding duplicate handlers and using asynchronous operations for database interactions to minimise blocking.

 ## Installation